The Game Changers: 7 Top Football Tech Companies for 2026

 Veo has revolutionised matchday recording for teams at every level, from grassroots to semi-professional.
 Its AI-powered camera system automatically records and follows the on-pitch action, completely removing the need for a human camera operator.
 This technology makes capturing full matches for analysis, highlights, and player development more accessible than ever, solidifying its place among the top football tech companies for 2025.

-The system consists of a robust, portable camera with two 4K lenses that capture a 180-degree panoramic view of the pitch.
-Once the match is recorded and uploaded to Veo's cloud platform, its sophisticated AI software stitches the footage together and produces a broadcast-style video where the "camera" automatically follows the ball.
+The system consists of a durable, portable camera with two 4K lenses that capture a 180-degree panoramic view of the pitch.
+Once the match is recorded and uploaded to Veo's cloud platform, its advanced AI software stitches the footage together and produces a broadcast-style video where the "camera" automatically follows the ball.

 Key Features and User Experience